 The reason we house the homeless is Jesus.
-Giving someone a home is who we are, its our nature as believers.
-Its our very nature to serve the least and the marginalised.
-Christ in you the believer is the hope of glory to the rest of the world.
+Giving someone a home is who we are, it's our nature as believers.
+It's our very nature to serve the least and the marginalised.
+Christ in you, the believer, is the hope of glory to the rest of the world.
 As believers we aren't given a choice by God, but we are commanded to house and help the needy.
 What we call choice, God calls disobedience.
 Furthermore, how can you deny your true nature, to do so is to live a lie in Christ.
 We don't want to do that.

-Today we have partners all over the UK who are housing hundreds of formerly homeless people.
+In Southport we started by seeing the need and then acting.
+Today we have 70+ partners all over the UK who are housing 1,000+ formerly homeless people.
 We have seen some amazing changes in people just because we have been able to give them a key to their own home.
-Alcoholics are now free from their alcohol addiction; drug addicts are now free from their drug addiction; unemployed young people with life skills problems are now working.
-Mothers who had been brutally beaten are now housed with their children in secure accommodation; people with mental health problems are housed and cared for.
+Alcoholics are now free from their alcohol addiction, drug addicts are now free from their drug addiction, unemployed young people with life skills problems are now working, mothers who had been brutally beaten are now housed with their children and so much more.
 But most wonderful of all is the number of people who have come to Christ, not through our preaching of the Gospel, but by our doing the Gospel.

 In 1997 in Southport we started providing temporary accommodation in our church building for homeless individuals and families.
 We used our fellowship room, a converted garage, a caravan on the church site and the church cellar.
 All these places we had sought to make as pleasant as possible, but the local environmental health department informed us that, though we were providing a valuable service, it was contravening the law.
 So in March 1999 when a young family stood on the steps of our small church, we decided to purchase two flats and Green Pastures was born!
 The years since then have been some of the most wonderful that we have experienced in the service of God.